actigraph/CentrePointWebhookDocumentation/event_types.md

 ## UploadEvent

-Triggered when a upload occurs from any ActiGraph system (ActiSync or CentrePoint Sync for Mobile, for example).
+Triggered when the epoch processing of an upload occurs from any CentrePoint client (such as ActiSync, CentrePoint Data Hub (CDH) and/or CentrePoint Mobile Sync).

 **Webhook event name:**